ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   Properties, e.g., between a language frontend and a policy manager, or as a representation of properties retrieved from a file or other storage.
 - Making the code of different Transport Services implementations look similar.
-  While individual programming languages may preclude strict adherence to the aforementioned naming convention (for instance, by prohibiting the use of hyphens in symbols), users interacting with multiple implementations will still benefit from the consistency resulting from the use of visually similar symbols.
+  While individual programming languages might preclude strict adherence to the aforementioned naming convention (for instance, by prohibiting the use of hyphens in symbols), users interacting with multiple implementations will still benefit from the consistency resulting from the use of visually similar symbols.